ykdhan/code-typer/README.md

-# To Do
+# Code Typer

 This is my first ReactJS based website.
+(Just for practice)